bmguiana/ECE_504_ML_for_EM_Spring_2022/README.md

 - gen_data_final.py: Generates data for use with train_and_test.py
 - train_and_test.py: Trains and tests a binary and nonbinary classification model
 - README.md: This file
-- DELETEME.md: placeholder file meant to retain structure
+- DELETEME.txt: placeholder file meant to retain structure

 ## Code
 - gen_data_final.py: uses user provided inputs to generate data files.